 Dubai in the United Arab Emirates is officially open for U.S. tourists who submit a negative PCR test taken within 96 hours of arrival.
 You must also bring proof of health insurance and download the country's mandatory app for inbound travelers.
 Here, you can register your trip and input critically important health information.
 You'll also find the health declaration form on the app, which you must submit before entering the country.

-The Caribbean island of Antigua and Barbuda is open to Americans — with a few catches.
+The Caribbean nation of Antigua and Barbuda is open to Americans — with a few catches.
 Although a negative PCR test less-than 7 days old is required to cross the border, an additional test is administered upon arrival at the cost of $100.
 Results aren't available for 24 to 96 hours, so you'll have to limit your movement until you receive negative test results.
 You'll also have to submit your passenger information online at least 72 hours before boarding your flight.

 Some countries require travelers to isolate for 14 days upon arrival, but Armenia will let you leave mandatory isolation early if your test results are negative.
 Travelers can order a mobile testing unit to their hotel in Armenia for convenience.